sapphirecat/slackroll/README.md

 You get this:<br/>
 <img src="http://i.imgur.com/OctHF5Z.png"/><br/>

+<b>There is a known bug!</b><br/>
+All responses from the server come in as whispers.
+This will be fixed soon.

 <b>Installation and configuration</b><br/>
 1. Clone the repo.<br/>`git clone https://github.com/LegendaryLinux/slackroll.git`<br/><br/>
 2. Install the sole dependency<br/> `cd slackroll && npm install -g strftime`<br/><br/>
 3. Take a look inside `slackRoll.js`.
-You'll find three configuration options.
+You'll find two configuration options.
 Set them as you see fit.<br/>
   `serverPort`: The port you want the server to listen on<br/>
-  `verifyServerToken`: Checks that the Slack token sent matches the one you specify.
-Can be `true` or `false`<br/>
   `slackToken`: The token associated with your Slack integration<br/><br/>
 4. Create a new integration for your Slack.
 You'll want a new Slash Command.
 Four settings are important here.
 <ul>